Inflectra/spira-documentation/docs/Spira-User-Manual/Timesheets.md

 - The timesheet is sorted by the artifact name in alphabetical order
 - You cannot add timesheet entries to an artifact that you do not have permission to modify.
 In this case you will see a warning message identifying which artifacts were not updated.
 The same is true if the artifact has been deleted.
 - A single history record is recorded for each artifact modified in each save, even if multiple days are modified for a given artifact in a single save
-- You are not able to edit previously saved entries (which are shown as grayed out)
+- You are not able to edit previously saved entries for artifacts that you no longer have permissions to modify (in this case that artifact's row will be shown as grayed out with a lock symbol next to the artifact name)
 - You can see totals for how much time you have recorded against each artifact, each day, and across the whole timesheet
 - When viewing the timesheet for the current week, today will be highlighted to help you more easily add data for today
 - If you add an artifact to the timesheet but do not enter any time for any day then the artifact is not saved to the timesheet